 To do the Mimosa Pudica Seed Mini Challenge:

-- When you feel hungry, instead of eating, take a few extra capsules of Mimosa Pudica Seed — beyond your usual dose.
+Instead of eating, when you feel hungry, take extra Mimosa pudica seed — beyond the usual dose.

-Remember that when you eat, your parasites eat, too.
+Remember, hunger is one of the symptoms of a parasite infection.
+When you eat, your parasites eat, too.
 If you take Mimosa pudica seed instead of eating, you may find that you weren't hungry at all.
-It was the parasites wanting to eat.
-(19, 20)
+It was the parasites wanting a meal.
+(28, 29)

 Don’t give parasites the room service they’re demanding.
 Bind and pull them out instead.
-Doing a mini challenge before every meal or snack may help move out parasites.
-You may even find yourself less hungry once you’ve gotten rid of the parasites.
+Doing a mini-challenge before every meal or snack may help move out parasites.
+You’ll likely find you’re less hungry once you’ve gotten rid of the parasites.